When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Yellow Discoloration (Jaundice)

-Jaundice is a prevalent condition in infants, generally appearing two to three days after birth.
-It typically turns the baby’s skin yellow and can also affect the whites of the eyes.
+Jaundice typically appears two to three days after birth.
+It starts in the face and can move down the chest and tummy.
+It can also make the whites of the eyes look yellow.

 Take Note